arushgupta2007/jewelify-project/README.md

         docker ps | grep mariadb | awk {print $1}
         ```
         This command gets all the running conatiners, then finds the one running the mariadb image, the prints out the first column (The ID)
     3. Use the `dump.sql` file to populate the database with data.
-In GNU/Linux, the comand is:
+In GNU/Linux, the command is:
         ```sh
         docker exec -i $(docker ps | grep mariadb | awk {print $1}) sh -c 'exec mysql -uroot -pdb_pass' < dump.sql
         ```